updee/updee/README.md

 ## Education
-- **Jambi University**, Information Systems, I have been enrolled in university from 2019 to the present.
+- **Jambi University**, Information Systems, I have been enrolled in University from 2019 to the present.

 ## Find Me Around The Web
 - [Personal Website](Your Website URL)